 Opportunity to ask questions of a Tibetan master

 Our intention is to make this workshop accessible to all.
 If the program costs present a financial barrier, please contact Jessica@namchak.org.

-Stipends to help offset the cost of childcare are available.
+Stipends to help offset the cost of childcare are also available.
 Please contact Jessica@namchak.org for more information.

-Note: Beverages and snacks will be provided.
-Lunches will be on your own.
-There will be ample time to leave the premises for lunch nearby.
+Note: Beverages and snacks will be provided, lunches will be on your own.
+There will be ample time to leave the retreat to eat lunch nearby.

 RESERVE YOUR CUSHION HERE